Civic and non-political roles

 - acts as an impartial chairman for full Council and other meetings

 The Chairman and Vice Chairman are elected at the annual meeting of full Council each May.

-The Mayor of High Wycombe (external website) represents the town at civic and ceremonial events.
+The Mayor of High Wycombe represents the town at civic and ceremonial events.
 The Mayor is chosen each year at the annual meeting of the charter trustees.
 The Mayor is formally appointed at the annual "weighing in" ceremony.
-Wycombe district councillors representing the High Wycombe town wards hold ceremonial roles as charter trustees.
+Councillors representing the High Wycombe town wards hold ceremonial roles as charter trustees.